 Integrated Writing Requirement for the Theater & Performance Studies Program

 The Theater & Performance Studies major integrates creative and critical inquiry.
 Writing presents a core pathway for that integration, fostering students’ cultural and professional development.
-Creative thinking and writing involves the imaginative generation of new ideas, artworks, and performances through study of creative practices and methods (including, for instance, via playwriting, performance, design, and direction).
-Critical writing and thinking requires analytic and reflective engagement with theatrical texts, processes, histories, methodologies, and creative works.
-Writing specific to the TPST major manifests variously, for instance as playwriting, adaptation, curatorial notes, critical essays, artist manifestos, grants, and performative scholarship; advanced students may apply to pursue an honors thesis project that can manifest as a creative research project, a more traditional scholarly thesis, or a community-based research project.
+Creative thinking and writing involve the imaginative generation of new ideas, artworks, and performances through the study of creative practices and methods (including, for instance, playwriting, performance, design, and direction).
+Critical writing and thinking require analytic and reflective engagement with theatrical texts, processes, histories, methodologies, and creative works.
+Writing specifically to the TPST major manifests variously, for instance as playwriting, adaptation, curatorial notes, critical essays, artist manifestos, grants, and performative scholarship; advanced students may apply to pursue an honors thesis project that can manifest as a creative research project, a more traditional scholarly thesis, or a community-based research project.

-Our students engage in many writing modalities across the major, including the academic, creative, informal, and editorial.
-In both studio and seminar settings, our writing curriculum prepares students to craft creative solutions to problems —whether social, theoretical, artistic or historical—based on careful study, research and analysis.
-Virtually all courses incorporate formal and informal writing to cross-fertilize critical and creative inquiry, to cultivate each writer’s fluency, and to foster collaborative learning.
+Our students engage in many writing modalities across the major, including academic, creative, informal, and editorial.
+In both studio and seminar settings, our writing curriculum prepares students to craft creative solutions to problems —whether social, theoretical, artistic, or historical—based on careful study, research, and analysis.
+Virtually all courses incorporate formal and informal writing to cross-fertilize critical and creative inquiry, cultivate each writer’s fluency, and foster collaborative learning.
 Majors will experience three phases of engagement with writing across their degree to ensure an integrated, iterative experience of writing, regardless of their trajectories:

 - Phase Two may be fulfilled by several elective intermediate and/or advanced courses that assure research and revision for writing projects.
 Exemplary courses include Writing Stage Adaptations, Performing Black Citizenship, and Thesis Projects, among others.